 All the more since my kid felt right at home there, too.
 I couldn’t take a photo since my husband had to leave us the last time, but they had a Peter Rabbit book in their bookshelf, so we read that book at our table a couple of times (when Aki likes something, expect to hear “more, more!”).

 Our last visit was for late lunch, so it’s nice to have the place to yourself after the lunch crowd has left.
-You can have pleasant small talk with the staff, browse magazines, and let loose with the kid a bit.
+You can have pleasant small talk with the staff, browse through magazines, and let loose with the kid a bit.

 In my case, I let her walk around barefoot like the big goof that she is, since we were the only customers left.
-Then you know it’s time to go when the kid gets restless or you’ve finished your coffee, whichever comes first 🙂
+Then you know it’s time to go when the kid gets restless or you’ve finished your coffee, or whichever comes first 🙂

 Corner Tree Cafe is in 150 Jupiter Street, Bel-Air, Makati City